mbreed-author/mbreed-author.github.io/index.md

 ![The Hammond Conjecture - **OUT NOW!**](/assets/img/hammond.png){:class="large-img"}

-**FREE WEEKEND:  The novel is FREE on Amazon Kindle on 26 and 27 January (US Time)!
-Then it will revert back to 99p ($1.28)**

 <br/>

-*The Hammond Conjecture* is an alternate-history novel which explores themes of memory, identity and historical narrative.
+*The Hammond Conjecture* is an alternative-history novel which explores themes of memory, identity and historical narrative.
 It is also a lot of fun.

 Are you sure you know who you are?
 If your memories disappeared and were replaced with someone else’s, would you still be you?
 And what if those memories were not just from another person - but of a different world?
 A world in which Britain signed a peace treaty with Hitler in 1941, and now – thirty years later – is being wooed by the Third Reich to join its European Community.